The Federal Reserve hiked short-term interest rates for the fourth time this year under Fed Chair Jerome Powell.

-If you’re carrying a balance on a variable-rate card, “it’s time to hustle up and get (debts) paid down,” says Greg McBride, CFA, senior vice president and chief financial analyst at Bankrate.
+If you’re carrying a balance on a variable-rate card, “it’s time to hustle up and get (debts) paid down,” says Greg McBride, CFA, Bankrate chief financial analyst.

 CDs and money market accounts

-Savers might wonder when rates will finally go back to something resembling normal.
+Savers might wonder when savings rates will finally return to something resembling normal.
 The most likely answer: not soon.

-Savers can expect get their fourth rate raise in 18 months, making it more attractive to shop for high-yield certificates of deposit.
+The December rate hike should make it more attractive to shop for high-yield certificates of deposit.

 “At least some of it will get passed through in deposit rates, with a lag,” Kohn says.